Let's talk Siamese Cats

 All you need to know about the breed

-As the old expression goes, 'nobody owns a cat'.
+As the old expression goes, “nobody owns a cat”.
 But, if they did, it would probably be a Siamese.

-Definitely one of the friendlier feline breeds, they revel in being with people and can often bond strongly with a single person.
+Considered one of the friendlier feline breeds, they revel in being with people and can often bond strongly with a single person.
 They also thrive on attention and interaction.
 In fact, in some ways, the Siamese cat temperament is more like that of a dog.

 Once known as the Royal Cat of Siam, the Siamese breed has always been closely associated with Thailand, although their precise origins remain somewhat shrouded in mystery.
 What we do know is that they were brought over to the West in the late 19th century to a mixed reception – as no one had ever seen their like before – but that they soon became popular pets.